RatneshChauhan/springboot-react/README.md

 Deployment
 ======================

+* API
-Run mvn clean install to generate a WAR file deployable in any containers like Tomcat, Jboss, Websphere etc.
+Run  maven command <code>mvn clean install<code> to generate a WAR file deployable in any servlet containers like Tomcat, Jboss, Websphere etc.

+* UI
+ Run <code>npm run build<code>

+ It builds the app for production to the build folder.
+ It correctly bundles React in production mode and optimizes the build for the best performance.
+ The build is minified and the filenames include the hashes.
+ Your app is ready to be deployed!

 Author
 ===================